 - heavy eyelids

 - uncomfortable contact lenses

 - inability to stare at a computer screen or TV monitor

 - tired eyes

 Although these sensations are generally temporary, they may indicate something more serious.
 If these symptoms persist, you should make an appointment with your doctor.

-Dry eye symptoms appear to be more common among people with migraines.
+Dry eye symptoms more common among people with migraines.
 Migraines are headaches of varying intensity.
 They’re generally accompanied by sensitivity to light and sound.